dojo/framework/docs/en/routing/supplemental.md

 -------------------------------------------------------------------
 ```

-With a route configuration below that specifies all the main pages to the main content outlet, but the `widget` to a `side-menu` outlet.
+The route configuration below specifies all the main pages to the main content outlet, but the `widget` to a `side-menu` outlet.
 This enables building an application that constantly renders the main content depending on route, but also include a right hand side menu for all children routes of the `widget` route.

 ```tsx
 const routes = [